MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/create-connection-reference.md

 A *connection reference* is a solution component that contains a reference to a connection about a specific connector.
 Both solution-aware canvas apps and operations within a [solution-aware flow](/power-automate/overview-solution-flows) bind to a connection reference instead of directly to a connection.
 During solution import into a target environment, a connection is provided for all the connection references so any referencing flows can be [turned on](/power-automate/disable-flow#turn-flows-on) automatically after the import completes.
 To change a specific connection associated with a canvas app or flow, you edit the connection reference component within the solution.

+## Connection references and solutions

-You can add a connection reference to a solution in different ways:
+Connection references can be added to a solution in different ways:
-- From the **Solutions** area as described in this article.
+- When you using the **Solutions** explorer to create a new connection reference in a solution.

-- During solution import.
+- When you import a solution.
 To learn more, go to [Import solutions](import-update-export-solutions.md).

-- When you build your [canvas apps](../canvas-apps/add-app-solution.md) and [flows](/power-automate/create-flow-solution) in a solution.
+- Implicitly when you build your [canvas apps](../canvas-apps/add-app-solution.md) and [flows](/power-automate/create-flow-solution) that are defined in a Dataverse solution.

 > [!NOTE]
 >